-COOL FREEZE COOLER (IF SO EQUIPPED)
+PORTABLE CHEST COOLER (IF SO EQUIPPED)

-The following is an overview of the Cool Freeze cooler.
-For details on features, operation, other safety information, and troubleshooting, refer to the manufacturers user's guide.
+The following is an overview of the portable chest cooler.
+For complete details on features, operation, other safety information, and troubleshooting, refer to the manufacturers user's guide found in your warranty packet.

 NOTE: Before using your cooler for the first time, and occasionally after use, clean the inside and outside using a damp cloth.